 “I’m sorry, I think you are looking for company X. We are called Z and specialize in…”

-“Would you mind holding on for a few minutes while I am checking this with our technical support?”
+“Would you mind holding on for a few minutes while I check this with our technical support?”

 Sometimes you just need more time to find the answer.
 It’s good to check in every few minutes so the customer knows you are still there.